-- Reviewing pupils' individual progress towards their goals each term using the school's assessment framework. - Assessing interventions both pre and post intervention to ensure the effectiveness of the provision is matched closely to pupil needs.
-This allows us to identify the outcomes of pupils and to respond appropriately to further recommendations and strategies. - Using pupil questionnaires - Half termly monitoring of progress and attainment by the Senior Leadership team. - Termly meetings with teachers and parents of children with SEND to evaluate provision and assess next steps. - Holding Annual Reviews for pupils with EHC plans.
+• Reviewing pupils' individual progress towards their goals each term using the school's assessment framework.

+- Assessing interventions both pre and post intervention to ensure the effectiveness of the provision is matched closely to pupil needs.
+This allows us to identify the outcomes of pupils and to respond appropriately to further recommendations and strategies. - Using pupil questionnaires - Half termly monitoring of progress and attainment by the Senior Leadership team. - Termly meetings with teachers and parents of children with SEND to evaluate provision and assess next steps. - Holding Annual Reviews for pupils with statements of SEND or EHC plans